 What about the canoes, surf ski’s and yabby nets?
 Is there a charge?

 No, these are included in your tariff.
-Life jackets and paddles are located by the canoes and we ask that you put these back neatly once you have finished with them.
+Life jackets and paddles will be provided when required and we ask that you put these back neatly ( and clean) once you have finished with them.
 Life jackets must be worn at all times whilst canoeing or paddling.
-Yabby nets are available to borrow from the homestead and if you don't have any 'bait' I can usually find you something to begin with.
+Yabby nets are available to borrow from the homestead and if you don’t have any ‘bait’ I can usually find you something to begin with.

 Do I need a 4WD to go for your Mud Map Drives?